Mongrel.io User Documentation

 format: Enables pretty-printing of the XML output with proper indentation and line breaks.
 When

 indentBy: Defines the string used for each indentation level when formatting is enabled.
-Common values include two spaces (
+Common values include two spaces or a tab character.
+Only applies when

 preserveOrder: Maintains the exact sequence of elements as they exist in the JavaScript object.
-Essential when you need to recreate XML from a parsed structure without reordering elements.
 Should match the parser setting if round-tripping data.

 Attribute Control